Gutter-Guys/Gutter_Rat/GR9/README.md

 ## Gantry
 A little more complicated than the idlers, but simple enough.

 First, mount the Gantry Mounts to the Y Rail carriages.
 This is straight forward, and makes the final assembly easier.
+This will need 4 M3x6mm per side.

 Then, add the two heat sets to each Gantry Bracket.
 Again, fairly straight forward.
+Preferred are M3x5x4mm heat sets, a total of 4 will be needed.

 Now the complicated part.
 Align the Gantry Mounts in front of you so they sit as they would in printer.
 You will notice that one side of the Mounts has a slot and the other side is inclosed.
 They are set up as follows: (refer to pictures to confirm)